top of page

 D4D Programme Officer Sam Thomson has over five years’ experience in international development.
 He joined the RJAHS in March 2020, to support the Society’s growing portfolio of Dairy for Development projects in the areas of monitoring, evaluation and reporting, and project design.

 Prior to joining the Society, Sam spent four years in international development consultancy, working in business development, project management and monitoring and evaluation.
 He has experience with public and privately-funded projects in a range of sectors and has led research and evaluation studies for agricultural projects in northern Uganda and Rakhine State, Myanmar.
+He has also conducted project work and research in Rwanda, Malawi, Zambia and Ethiopia.

 David ‘Dai’ Harvey